Papal States: Avignon Papacy

-In Rome itself the Orsini and the Colonna struggled for supremacy, dividing the city's rioni between them.
+In Rome itself, the Orsini and the Colonna struggled for supremacy, dividing the city's rioni between them.
 The resulting aristocratic anarchy in the city provided the setting for the fantastic dreams of universal democracy of Cola di Rienzo, who was acclaimed Tribune of the People in 1347, and met a violent death in early October 1354 as he was assassinated by supporters of the Colonna family.
 To many, rather than an ancient Roman tribune reborn, he had become just another tyrant using the rhetoric of Roman renewal and rebirth to mask his grab for power.
-As Prof. Guido Ruggiero states, "even with the support of Petrarch, his return to first times and the rebirth of ancient Rome was one that would not prevail."
+As Guido Ruggiero states, "even with the support of Petrarch, his return to first times and the rebirth of ancient Rome was one that would not prevail."

-The Rienzo episode engendered renewed attempts from the absentee papacy to re-establish order in the dissolving Papal States, resulting in the military progress of Cardinal Albornoz, who was appointed papal legate, and his condottieri heading a small mercenary army.
-Having received the support of the archbishop of Milan and Giovanni Visconti, he defeated Giovanni di Vico, lord of Viterbo, moving against Galeotto Malatesta of Rimini and the Ordelaffi of Forlì, the Montefeltro of Urbino and the da Polenta of Ravenna, and against the cities of Senigallia and Ancona.
-The last holdouts against full papal control were Giovanni Manfredi of Faenza and Francesco II Ordelaffi of Forlì.
+The Rienzo episode engendered renewed attempts from the absentee papacy to re-establish order in the dissolving Papal States, resulting in the military progress of Cardinal Gil Álvarez Carrillo de Albornoz, who was appointed papal legate, and his condottieri heading a small mercenary army.
+Having received the support of the archbishop of Milan, Giovanni Visconti, he defeated Giovanni di Vico, lord of Viterbo, moving against Galeotto Malatesta of Rimini and the Ordelaffi of Forlì, the Montefeltro of Urbino and the da Polenta of Ravenna, and against the cities of Senigallia and Ancona.
+The last holdouts against full Papal control were Giovanni Manfredi of Faenza and Francesco II Ordelaffi of Forlì.
 Albornoz, at the point of being recalled, in a meeting with all the Papal vicars on 29 April 1357, promulgated the Constitutiones Sanctæ Matris Ecclesiæ, which replaced the mosaic of local law and accumulated traditional 'liberties' with a uniform code of civil law.
-These Constitutiones Egidiane mark a watershed in the legal history of the Papal States; they remained in effect until 1816.
+These Constitutiones Aegidianae (as they are informally known) mark a watershed in the legal history of the Papal States; they remained in effect until 1816.
 Pope Urban V ventured a return to Italy in 1367 that proved premature; he returned to Avignon in 1370 just before his death.

 Renaissance

-During the Renaissance, the papal territory expanded greatly, notably under the popes Alexander VI and Julius II.
-The pope became one of Italy's most important secular rulers as well as the head of the Church, signing treaties with other sovereigns and fighting wars.
-In practice, though, most of the Papal States were still only nominally controlled by the pope, and much of the territory was ruled by minor princes.
-Control was always contested; indeed it took until the 16th century for the pope to have any genuine control over all his territories.
+During the Renaissance, the Papal territory expanded greatly, notably under Popes Alexander VI and Julius II.
+The Pope became one of Italy's most important secular rulers as well as the head of the Church, signing treaties with other sovereigns and fighting wars.
+In practice, though, most of the Papal States were still only nominally controlled by the Pope, and much of the territory was ruled by minor princes.
+Control was always contested; indeed it took until the 16th century for the Pope to have any genuine control over all his territories.

 Papal responsibilities were often in conflict.
 The Papal States were involved in at least three wars in the first two decades of the 16th century.
 Julius II, the "Warrior Pope", fought on their behalf.